mickelindahl/docker_jenkins/README.md

 Docker compose file for installing [jenkins](https://jenkins.io/) in a docker container based on [docker jenkins image](https://hub.docker.com/_/jenkins/).

-- NOTE! /tmp can become full.
+- NOTE! /tmp inside the container (maybe a container only can be 10 GB in default) can become full.
 It is where temporary files from npm is downloaded and stored during installation

 ## Installation